 DR. AMY CRANSTON – BIO

-Amy currently serves as the Director of Expanded Learning Services for the Ventura County Office of Education and as a Regional Lead for the CDE-Expanded Learning Division.
+Amy recently served as the Director of Expanded Learning Services for the Ventura County Office of Education and as a Regional Lead for the CDE-Expanded Learning Division.
 A professional educator for nearly 20 years, she has been a teacher, school site administrator, county office administrator, and state representative for a four-county region.

 A formal and passionate SEL expert, her Doctoral study focused on Social Emotional Learning for At-Risk students.
 She has since brought her SEL expertise into service in various capacities at the local, state, and national levels.
 Dr. Cranston holds an Ed.D. in K-12 Educational Leadership and has published several articles based on her SEL research.
 She will present her work at CASEL’s inaugural conference in Chicago this October.

-Her book, Creating SEL Environments, is set for release in July 2019 by Shell Education Publishing.
+Her book, Creating Social and Emotional Learning Environments, was just released by Shell Education Publishing.
 Additional areas of expertise include: Impact of poverty on education, social justice and educational equity for at-risk students, dropout prevention, college and career readiness, school climate and safety.